9 Bullets: Backstory

 9 Bullets writer and director Gigi Gaston, attributes much of her inspiration for the film to her close friendship with the burlesque performer Gypsy Rose Lee.
-She recalls Lee pointing to her body and stating, “This is what all the men see, but what’s really important is what’s in between my ears.”
+She recalls Lee pointing to her body and stating, "This is what all the men see, but what's really important is what's in between my ears."
 In the hopes of empowering women, Gaston added strong female characters to the story.
 Her son, Dash, was also an influence on the story.
-The film was originally known as Gypsy Moon.
+The film was originally known as Gypsy Moon, and while in pre-production, it was called Dixie.

 Plot

 Gypsy, a former burlesque dancer who seeks redemption, takes a second chance at life by becoming an author, all while risking everything to rescue Sam, her young neighbor who witnessed his parents' murder.
 While determined to write her memoir, she spends much of her time trying to bring the boy to safety by evading the local crime boss and her longtime ex-lover, who wants what the boy possesses—access to his missing money.

+Sam's father has cheated a certain Jack out of $750,000, so Jack has his entire family shot to make an example of him.
+Sam was not in the car, manages to escape with his dog and is taken in by Gypsy.
+She was also involved with Jack, but he cheated on her with other women.

+Jack's gang sees Sam's dog in Gypsy's pick-up, so Jack calls Gypsy to his home.
+There they tag Gypsy's car with a tracker and follow her to the motel where she is hiding Sam.
+Sam and Gypsy manage to escape, throw the tracker into a passing convertible and change into a car with Tasmin in it on the way.
+They drive to Lacy, Gypsy's trusted professor from her time at college, and leave Sam with her.
+Gypsy drives on with Tasmin to a cemetery where Gypsy has hidden a bag of money.
+Sam is waiting there because he knows about the hiding place, but Gypsy and Tasmin manage to escape separately.
+Tasmin leaks Lacy's location, where Lacy shoots one of the invaders.
+Lacy drives with Sam to a prearranged location where they meet Gypsy.

+Sam explains that he has invested Jack's $750,000 in Bitcoin, which is now worth $6 million.
+Gypsy has Sam transfer the money to Jack, which is supposed to clear any guilt.
+But Jack's new girlfriend sees things differently and wants to eliminate Sam.
+A shoot-out occurs and Gypsy is seriously injured but survives in hospital.
+Sam explains that a computer virus was involved in the transfer, which channelled the money to a charitable foundation for orphans, but he kept 3 million.
+The end credits show the two of them in a newly purchased convertible.